 Tesla’s generic competitive strategy is broad differentiation.
-This strategy builds competitive advantage based on the development of products that differentiate the company from other firms in the industry.
-For example, Tesla’s products are competitive because they integrate advanced environmentally friendly technology, considering that the vast majority of automobiles today use internal combustion engines.
-In using this generic strategy, the company broadly attracts all potential customers, who are now increasingly interested in environmentally friendly products.
+This generic strategy builds competitive advantage based on the development of products that differentiate the company from other firms in the industry.
+For example, Tesla Inc.’s products are competitive because they integrate advanced environmentally friendly technology, considering that the vast majority of automobiles today use internal combustion engines.
+In using this generic competitive strategy, the company broadly attracts all potential customers, who are now increasingly interested in environmentally friendly products.
 Initially, Tesla used differentiation focus as its generic strategy for competitive advantage.
-In applying the differentiation focus strategy, the company emphasized the uniqueness of its products, but also focused mainly on early adopters in the high-end market.
+In applying the differentiation focus strategy, the company emphasized the uniqueness of its products, but also focused mainly on early adopters in the high-end market for electric vehicles.
 These early adopters are affluent customers who have a high tendency to purchase newly introduced products.
 However, now that the company is already popular and production costs are declining, Tesla’s generic competitive strategy has shifted to broad differentiation.
 The declining production costs and increasing brand popularity enables the company to broadly target customers in the automobile market.

 Tesla’s Intensive Strategies (Intensive Growth Strategies)